swcarpentry/make-novice/06-variables.md

 > references the variables `COUNT_SRC` and `COUNT_EXE`.
 > Then do the same for the `zipf-test.py` script and the `results.txt` rule, using `ZIPF_SRC` and `ZIPF_EXE` as variable names

-We place variables at the top of a Makefile means they are easy to find and modify.
-Alternatively, we can pull them out into a new Makefile that just holds variable definitions.
+We place variables at the top of a Makefile so they are easy to find and modify.
+Alternatively, we can pull them out into a new file that just holds variable definitions (i.e. delete them from the original makefile).
 Let us create `config.mk`:

 ~~~ {.make}
 # Count words script.